-Influenza: $3.5 Billion
+Influenza: $11.2 Billion

-The 2018 flu season was the worst in a decade — and influenza is not just a bad winter cold.
 There is more than one type of flu virus, and all types can mutate into new viral lineages, which requires costly monitoring so that adjustments can be made to the annual vaccination targets.
 The flu is also associated with massive indirect costs such as missed work, reduced productivity and hospital stays.

 Hyperlipidemia: $15.47 Billion

 Hyperlipidemia, or excess fat in the blood — also known as high cholesterol — is a significant risk factor for heart disease.
 In all, nearly 94 million American adults suffer from the condition, which usually can be treated with prescription medication.
 Those medications represent the vast majority — as much as 90% — of the expenses associated with the disease.

 Of the nearly 2.56 million reported cases of STDs in the United States, the overwhelming majority — more than 1.8 million — are from chlamydia.
 Gonorrhea comes in a distant second, followed by syphilis.

 According to the Centers for Disease Control and Prevention, preventative education is crucial, especially considering that more than 50% of local and state STD budgets have been slashed in recent years.

 Attention Deficit-Hyperactivity Disorder (ADHD): $8.4 Billion – $17.4 Billion